The Connected Customer

 The third connected strategy

-In this sixth blog in the series, we take a look at the automatic execution strategy companies can adopt to build much deeper relationships with customers.
+In this sixth and final blog in our connected customers series, we take a look at the automatic execution strategy companies can adopt to build much deeper relationships with customers.
 This strategy is one of four connected strategies taken from the 2019 book "Connected Strategy” by Siggelkow and Terwisch.

 Where the coach behaviour strategy is described as being somewhat parental, the final strategy “Automatic Execution”, takes us into Big Brother territory and can only be used sparingly.